ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 Along came Rust, and I immediately fell in love with it.
 It appeared to do everything right that C# did wrong.
-Not only did it feature the absence of null (an entire class of problems … gone), it also had unrecoverable failure (now called panic), and monadic error handling for the cases where errors are not exceptional.
+Not only did it feature the absence of null (an entire class of problems … gone), it also had unrecoverable failures (now called panics), and monadic error handling for the cases where errors are not exceptional.

 Fast forward a few months.